doraeminemon/doraeminemon.github.io/docs/README.md

 -	Studying algorithm and basic programming theories and concept
 -	Participate in Vietnamese community as a President for 2 trimesters.
 Active member throughout study period

+## Readings / Experiments
+- Category theory for programmer: not finished, touched on some topic regarding basic category, how it’s related to programming, why it’s the ideal way of doing things.
+Really want to finish sometimes soon due to its breadth and applicability.
+- The book of shader : writing & toying with some basic shader, render mostly 2D graphics and some liquid-like shader using 2D complex noise.
+Still struggle to render a 3d cube from scratch.
+- Finished Andrew Ng’s Machine Learning course on Coursera: all exercises done with required mark.
+Got some understanding & intuition regarding matrix multiplication and power of GPU.

+## Opinions
+- Golang are good in teams with different level of seniority levels.
+Very bad at addressing cross-cutting concerns of logic.
+Should have better way to “merge” objects. go-pg are bad due to treating all null as zero values.
+- NodeJS: flexible and can be really powerful in the right hand.
+With some instructions & eslint conditions can be really adapt to any team.
+Number are a big pain when system need to address accuracy of numbers.
+Package ecosystem are in disarray because of too much people who think they are doing something new instead of search & contribute.
+- Functional programming beats OOP hands down, first for easy scaling when refactor, second for debuggable system.
+FP with strong type language is the best system for maintaining / refactoring.
+To quote functional programming - a pragpub anthology : “FP’s recognized good fit for concurrency appeals to people writing multi-processor apps, high-availability apps, web servers for the social network, and more.
+FP’s higher-level abstractions appeal to those looking for faster development time or more understandable code.
+FP’s emphasis on immutability has a strong appeal for anyone concerned about reliability.”
+- Within functional programming language, currently there aren’t any language which satisfy all these:
+    - Popular enough to have a healthy ecosystem ( including: package, tooling, deployment service )
+    - Have good type system
+    - Have a pipe operator
+    - Typescript is the closest we can get to all 3
+    - Elixir is have a lot of strength mentioned, but seems like still waiting for some big company to adopt

 ## Exhaustive list of projects & technologies
 - Jmango mobile app ( maintain ) : iOS ObjectiveC